axoflow/axosyslog-core-docs/content/docs/chapter-parsers/csv-parser/reference-parsers-csv/_index.md

 | --------- | ------ |
 | Synopsis: | string |

-*Description:* If the value of a column is the value of the `null()` parameter, {{% productparam "abbrev" %}} changes the value of the column to an empty string.
+*Description:* If the value of a column is the value of the `null()` parameter, {{% param "product.abbrev" %}} changes the value of the column to an empty string.
 For example, if the columns of the message contain the "N/A" string to represent empty values, you can use the `null("N/A")` option to change these values to empty stings.

 {{% include-headless "chunk/option-parser-prefix.md" %}}